mmccallum20/green-spaces-mvp/README.md

 Summary

-Green Spaces App is an app that helps you plan your walking activities to local green spaces, especially during lockdown periods.
+Green Spaces is an app that helps you plan your walking activities to local green spaces, especially during lockdown periods.

 Motivation and Description